ABOUT BISBEE DARK SKIES

 Our Story

 The Bisbee Dark Sky Initiative was founded by Bruce Syrett, a passionate astronomy enthusiast of 55 years.
-He, along with a group of dedicated night-sky admirers, aims to preserve the beauty of Bisbee’s starry skies for future generations.
+He, along with a group of dedicated night-sky admirers, aims to promote the beauty of Bisbee’s starry skies for future generations.

 Recognizing that Bisbee already has relatively clear night skies, the group adopted the motto: “Let’s Keep What We Have.”
 In support of this mission, the city passed new lighting ordinances in 2022 to regulate lighting in future developments.